 GatsbyJS uses GraphQL for accessing data.
 In fact, GatsbyJS makes a clear identification of data as being a fundamental 4th part of your app (in addition to html, js, and css).
 It takes a little bit of practice to learn to use this feature, but once you do, it becomes the feature that elevates GatsbyJS to a whole new level.
 You can use it, for example, to pipe your markdown documents to react pages making it a great framework for blogging and documentation.
 Compared to create-react-app, achieving the same behavior requires additional packages and logic.

-Directory structure.
-Unlike with create-react-app, public directory is fully generated code.
-You should implement all your work in src directory.
-If you have a need to include files that do not need to bundling, you can add static directory in the project root and it will be copied as-is to your public directory during the build cycle.
+directory.
+If you have a need to include files that do not need to bundling, you can add static

 All additional features are plugins.
 If you have been working with create-react-app before, you must retrain your brain to look for the right plugins when you need extra functionality.
 My favorite plugins so far are gatsby-plugin-react-helmet for SEO tagging and gatsby-plugin-sitemap that automatically created a sitemap for my react app.

-With GatsbyJS you get routing out of the box.
-Anything you add to src/pages becomes a navigable route.
+becomes a navigable route.
 When you are working with a react app that has multiple pages, GatsbyJS makes it really easy to add pages quickly.

 Component bundling.
 I have not yet got deep enough to comment on this feature at a knowledgeable level, however, it is very apparent from just observing the generated output from the build command that GatsbyJS and create-react-app handle source code bundling very differently.